 - a.
 Charge on specific immovable properties including land and buildings (all present and future buildings constructed thereon) including plant and machinery of the Company other than those exclusively charged to other term lenders. - b.
 Hypothecation of all the stocks in trade (both present and future) and book debts of the Company. - c.
 Cash margin Lien on fixed deposits - d.
+Exclusive charge on pledge of specific invested equity shares. - e.
 Additionally, the SBLC facility is secured by the Corporate Guarantee provided by LRG Technologies Limited.